Colossal Spontaneous Hall Effect and Emergent Magnetism in KTaO$_3$ Two-Dimensional Electron Gases

-Figure 1b shows the longitudinal resistance $R_L$ for $H=0$ at $T=2.2$ K as a function of $V_g$ for Hall bars on (001), (110) and (111) oriented surfaces. $R_L$ shows the same general trend for all three orientations: it increases with decreasing $V_g$ and shows hysteresis with respect to $V_g$, Similar gate voltage dependent behavior has been reported in KTO-based heterostructures \cite{nakamura_electric_2009}, and in STO-based heterostructures \cite{davis_anisotropic_2017}.
-In contrast, the transverse resistance of the KTO heterostructures shows unusual behavior.
-Figure 1c shows the simultaneously measured transverse resistance $R_T$ for the three crystal orientations as a function of $V_g$ in zero external field.
+Figure \ref{fig:GateVoltageAnneal}(b) shows the longitudinal resistance $R_L$ for $H=0$ at $T=2.25$ K as a function of $V_g$ for Hall bars on (001), (110), and (111) oriented surfaces. $R_L$ shows the same general trend for all three orientations: it increases with decreasing $V_g$ and shows hysteresis with respect to $V_g$.
+Similar gate voltage dependent behavior has been reported in KTO-based heterostructures \cite{nakamura_electric_2009}, and in STO-based heterostructures \cite{davis_anisotropic_2017}.
+In contrast to $R_L$, the transverse resistance $R_T$ of the KTO heterostructures shows unusual behavior.
+Figure \ref{fig:GateVoltageAnneal}(c) shows the simultaneously measured $R_T$ for the three crystal orientations as a function of $V_g$ in zero external field.
 At $V_g$=200 V, $R_T\sim10$ $\Omega$ for the (001) and (110) oriented Hall bars.
 However, the (111) oriented Hall bar shows a much larger $R_T$ at $V_g \sim$ 200 V. More striking is the behavior of $R_T$ as $V_g$ is decreased.
-For all 3 orientations, $|R_T|$ increases in magnitude as $V_g$ is decreased, growing to a significant fraction of $R_L$.
-In particular, there is a sharp increase in $|R_T|$ for $V_g \sim100$ V. This increase is most prominent in the (111) sample, but also present in the (001) and (110) samples.
-There is no corresponding feature in $R_L$, suggesting the effect does not arise from a longitudinal contribution.
-A similar finite $R_{T}$ is also observed in STO devices fabricated under similar conditions \cite{krantz_observation_2021}, but was smaller by an order of magnitude.
+For all 3 orientations, $\lvert R_T \lvert$ increases in magnitude as $V_g$ is decreased, growing to a significant fraction of $R_L$.
+In particular, there is a sharp increase in $\lvert R_T \lvert$ below $V_g \sim90$ V. This increase is most prominent in the (111) sample, but also present in the (001) and (110) samples.
+There is no corresponding feature in $R_L$, suggesting the effect does not arise from a longitudinal contribution due to device imperfections or voltage probe misalignment, but instead represents the onset of a spontaneous Hall effect.
+The spontaneous Hall angle $\Theta_H$, defined by $\tan(\Theta_H) = \sigma_{xy}/\sigma_{xx} = R_T/R_\square$ works out to be $\Theta_H \sim 56^\circ$ for the (111) orientation at the lowest values of $V_g$, showing that the magnitude of the effect is indeed colossal ($R_\square$ is the resistance per square).
+A full range of Hall angles is presented in the Supplementary Material.
+A similar finite $R_{T}$ is also observed in STO devices fabricated under similar conditions \cite{krantz_observation_2021}, but is smaller by an order of magnitude.